catseye/ALPACA/doc/ALPACA.markdown

 supported eight compass directions (`n`, `ne`, etc) in place of arrow chains.
 This is no longer supported.
 However, a future version might introduce a more "readable" alternative state referent syntax.

+Previous versions of ALPACA always assumed a Moore neighbourhood when making an adjacency comparison.

 Previous versions of ALPACA did not support giving an initial configuration for the cellular automaton.